 STRATEGY C.2.1.
-Receive and review grades to determine passing or not and that all exam sections are passed within 18 months.
+Receive and review grades to determine sections passed or not and to ensure all exam sections are passed within 18 months.

 Output: Number of exam sections passed Output: Number of candidates passing final section Efficiency: Number of candidates passing final section as a percentage of total number of candidates testing during the year